kompa3/socket.mq/README.md

 ## Roadmap

 ### Version 1
-Currently at draft status
+Currently in progress

 ### Version 2
 Support for service discovery

-## References
+## Resources

 * OpenPGP [standard](https://tools.ietf.org/html/rfc4880) and an [overview](http://www.spywarewarrior.com/uiuc/gpg/gpg-com-4.htm) of GnuPG commands that explains the principles of PGP as well